Guayo, Adjuntas, Puerto Rico

 Guayo is a rural barrio in the municipality of Adjuntas, Puerto Rico.

 History

+Guayo (Spanish for 'grater', named after the Guayo River) was created as a distinct barrio within the municipality of Adjuntas in 1883, along with Yayales, Limaní, Guayabo Dulce, Tanamá and Guilarte.
+The development of the barrio itself is closely linked to the historical development of the nearby settlement of Castañer, today within the municipality of Lares, and to the establishment of the Guayo Lake, important for the local agricultural industry, particularly coffee growth.

+Demographics

 Guayo was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the combined population of Guayo barrio and Vega Abajo barrio was 1,275.